gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 It is a classical example for natural, aquatic, freshwater, lentic type of ecosystem.
 It helps us to understand the structure and function of an ecosystem.
 When rain water gathers in a shallow area, gradually over a period of time, different kinds of organisms (microbes, plants, animals) become part of this ecosystem.
 This pond ecosystem is a self sustaining and self regulatory fresh water ecosystem, which shows a complex interaction between the abiotic and biotic components in it.

-{{< figure "images/books/12-biology/botany/eco-system/7.15:diagram-shows-structure-of-pond-ecosystem-with-abiotic-and-biotic-components.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.15:diagram-shows-structure-of-pond-ecosystem-with-abiotic-and-biotic-components.png" "w-25 float-start">}}

 Figure 7.15: Diagram shows structure of pond ecosystem with abiotic and biotic components.